Health Educators— Integrating Behavioral Science with Injury and Violence Prevention

 Behavior change programs should:

 - Address all social levels — as an ecological approach

 - Be comprehensive, incorporating:

-- Health education / behavior change
+- Health education/behavior change

-- Product and environmental change, and
+- Product and environmental change

 - Policy change and implementation

-Health Educators wear many hats besides educator to the public.
-Roles include:
+Health Educators wear many hats including:

-- Focusing on issues within the community and surrounding environment,
+- Focusing on community issues

-- Looking to social structures and support systems to encourage behavior change,
+- Looking to social structures and support systems to encourage behavior change

 - Bringing together persons from multiple disciplines to address injury and violence prevention from all levels and perspectives.